stonepros/stone/doc/stonefs/dirfrags.rst

 Configuring Directory fragmentation
 ===================================

-In CephFS, directories are *fragmented* when they become very large or very busy.
+In StoneFS, directories are *fragmented* when they become very large or very busy.
 This splits up the metadata so that it can be shared between multiple MDS daemons, and between multiple objects in the metadata pool.